-On December 3, 1992, the first SMS text message in history is sent: Neil Papworth, a 22-year-old engineer, uses a personal computer to send the text message “Merry Christmas” via the Vodafone network to the phone of a colleague.
+On December 3, 1992, the is sent: Neil Papworth, a 22-year-old engineer, uses a personal computer to send the text message “Merry Christmas” via the Vodafone network to the phone of a colleague.

-Papworth, was part of a team developing a “Short Message Service Centre” (SMSC) for the British telecommunications company Vodafone UK.
+Papworth, while working for the now-defunct Anglo-French IT services company Sema Group Telecoms, was part of a team developing a “Short Message Service Centre” (SMSC) for the British telecommunications company Vodafone UK.
 At the time, Sema Group hoped to use these short messages as a paging service.
 After Papworth installed the system at a site west of London, he sat at a computer terminal and sent the simple message to the mobile phone of Richard Jarvis, director of Vodafone, who was attending a holiday party.

 “It didn't feel momentous at all,” .
 “For me it was just getting my job done on the day and ensuring that our software that we'd been developing for a good year was working OK."